rodrigols89/musical-notes/workflow/README.md

 <div id="init-mkdocs"></div>

-## Init mkdocs settings (mkdocs new .)
+## Start mkdocs settings (mkdocs new .)

-Now, let's init our mkdocs sources.
+Now, let's start our mkdocs settings.
 For it, let's pass the path (root for us):

 ```
 mkdocs new .